lelebus/wcms-onboarding/README.md

 This is the file that will be given as input to the matching algorithm, so it must have a standard format.

  - Create a notebook in the onboarding folder, and name it `v1-to-v2.ipynb`.
 The final output of this notebook should be `v2-cleaned.csv`.
    - Only a single file `v2-cleaned.csv` must exist.
  - Perform all the necessary preprocessing in this notebook.
-The fields that must be present are shown in the appendix.
+   - More details about the necessary fields in the [Appendix](#appendix).
    - You can use the class `VColumns` in the `utils` module to get the necessary columns.
- - Commit your changes:
+ - Commit and push to remote:

 ```bash
 git add onboardings/<CLIENT_NAME>/v2-cleaned.csv
 git commit -m: "v2: add v2-cleaned.csv"
 git push
 ```
-More details in the Appendix.

 **IMPORTANT**: